justmert/hashpilot/FEATURES.md

+Hashpilot is a developer assistant built on the Model Context Protocol (MCP) framework, specifically designed to improve the development experience on the Hedera network.
+Hashpilot addresses the critical challenge of developer experience fragmentation in the Hedera ecosystem by providing a unified, intelligent interface that seamlessly integrates with popular IDEs and AI assistants.
+Core Architecture

+While existing blockchain MCPs typically focus on either smart contract code generation or documentation querying, Hashpilot represents a comprehensive MCP beyond these limited approaches.
+Most blockchain development assistants either helping write smart contract code or answering questions from docs—but fail to bridge the gap between code generation and actual interaction/execution.
+Hashpilot fundamentally transforms this paradigm by integrating with direct Hedera-cli execution, real-time RPC operations, Hedera developer toolings, and complete development framework orchestration (Hardhat/Foundry), as well as RAG-powered documentation search and intelligent code generation.
+This means developers can not only receive code for "create a token" but immediately execute "create this token on testnet," then "deploy a contract that interacts with it," and "run tests to verify integration"—all within where they do 'vibe-coding', eliminating the traditional tool fragmentation that no existing blockchain MCP currently addresses.

+Hashpilot operates as a sophisticated MCP server that bridges MCP executer environments like Claude, Cursor, Windsurf, Gemini CLI with the comprehensive Hedera development toolkit.

 ## Core Execution Features

 **Executing Hedera CLI Commands**:The AI assistant can execute the complete suite of Hedera CLI commands through natural language requests within the IDE, eliminating context switching between terminal and code editor.
 (Example: User says "Create a new testnet account named 'test-user' with 1000 HBAR" → MCP executes `hcli account create --alias test-user --balance 1000` and returns the account ID).
 It can support all major CLI commands.